 - HKU1 (beta coronavirus)

-Rarer strains that cause more severe complications include MERS-CoV, which causes Middle East respiratory syndrome (MERS), and SARS-CoV, the virus responsible for severe acute respiratory syndrome (SARS).
+Rarer strains that cause more severe illnesses include MERS-CoV, which causes the disease MERS, and SARS-CoV, the virus responsible for SARS.

-- Making contact with a surface or object that has the virus and then touching the nose, eyes, or mouth.
+- touches a surface that has the virus, then touches their own nose, eyes, or mouth

-Coronaviruses will infect most people at some time during their lifetime.
+Coronaviruses will infect most people at some point.

-To prevent transmission, people should stay at home and rest while symptoms are active.
-They should also avoid close contact with other people.
+To prevent transmission, people with symptoms should stay at home, rest, and avoid coming into close contact with other people.

 Covering the mouth and nose with a tissue or handkerchief while coughing or sneezing can also help prevent transmission.
-It is important to dispose of any tissues after use and maintain hygiene around the home.
+It is important to dispose of used tissues right away and maintain proper hygiene around the home.

-SARS is a contagious disease that develops after infection by the SARS-CoV coronavirus.
-Typically, it leads to a life threatening form of pneumonia.
+SARS is a contagious disease that develops from infection with the SARS-CoV coronavirus.
+It can lead to a life threatening form of pneumonia.

-During November 2002, the virus started in the Guangdong Province in southern China, eventually reaching Hong Kong.
-From there, it rapidly spread around the world, causing infections in more than 24 countries.
+In November 2002, the virus started circulating in the Guangdong province of southern China, eventually reaching Hong Kong.
+From there, it rapidly spread, causing infections in more than 24 countries.

-SARS-CoV can infect both the upper and lower respiratory tracts.
+SARS-CoV can infect both the upper and lower respiratory tract.

-The symptoms of SARS develop over the course of a week and start with a fever.
-Early on in the condition, people develop flu-like symptoms, such as:
+The symptoms of SARS develop over 1 week and start with a fever.
+Early on, people develop flu-like symptoms, such as:

 Pneumonia, a severe lung infection, usually develops.
 At its most advanced stage, SARS causes failure of the lungs, heart, or liver.

-According to the CDC, authorities marked 8,098 people as having contracted SARS during its outbreak.
-Of these, 774 infections were fatal.
-This equates to a mortality rate of 9.6%.
+According to the CDC, authorities reported that 8,098 people contracted SARS during the outbreak.
+Among these people, 774 died of the disease.
+This indicates a mortality rate of 9.6%.

-MERS spreads due to the coronavirus known as MERS-CoV.
+MERS is caused by the MERS-CoV coronavirus.
 Scientists first recognized this severe respiratory illness in 2012 after it surfaced in Saudi Arabia.
 Since then, it has spread to other countries.

-A 2019 study on MERS found that the disease is fatal in 35.2% of people who contract it.
+A 2019 investigation into MERS found that the disease is fatal in 35.2% of people who develop it.